harryhanYuhao/tex-helper/doc/markdown2latex/1_overview.md

 1. A single new line is the same as space
 1. One or more empty lines constitutes a linebreak.

-Tab (equivalent to 4 space) at the beginning of a paragraph, however, is not ignored.
 (The beginning of a paragraph means that either it is at the beginning of the document, or it is preceeded by one or more empty lines.

 ### Sections